 After lengthy discussions with J&T Express and a thorough analysis of their existing security infrastructure, Sangfor experts assembled a comprehensive threat detection and response solution that combined Cyber Command, NGAF, Endpoint Secure, and Internet Access Gateway.

 The new setup significantly improved the company’s threat detection and response capabilities.
 External attacks, even the most advanced and complex variations, can be detected and displayed in real-time.
-Risks to internal host were quickly identified and mitigated, providing complete security surveillance for the organization while ensuring optimal operational efficiency.
+Risks to internal hosts were quickly identified and mitigated, providing complete security surveillance for the organization while ensuring optimal operational efficiency.

 Read more on this J&T Express case study here.